 This “Well-child” policy exists for the protection of the children entrusted to our care.
 We regret that this policy sometimes means not admitting children that have been brought to our public gatherings.

-What measures are in place to protect children?
+What measures are in place to protect children from abuse?

-All adult volunteers who work with children at Redeemer Church must be members, pass a criminal background check, be interviewed, undergo sexual abuse awareness training provided by MinistrySafe, and abide by the policies and procedures outlined in our Parent Handbook (see in Children’s Ministry Resources below).
-Children ages 10-17 are allowed to volunteer with the supervision of approved adults (details provided in the Parent’s Handbook).
+All adult volunteers who work with children at Redeemer Church must be members, pass a criminal background check, be interviewed, undergo sexual abuse awareness training provided by MinistrySafe, and abide by the policies and procedures outlined in our Parent Handbook.
+Children ages 10-17 are allowed to volunteer with the supervision of approved adults (details provided in the Parent Handbook).